OrBenNaim/Army-Training-Program/Nest-Projects/blog-api-app-v2/README.md

     git clone https://github.com/OrBenNaim/Army-Training-Program.git

-2. Navigate to the Blog-API-App directory: cd Army-Training-Program/Nest-Projects/blog-api-app
+2. Navigate to the Blog-API-App directory: cd Army-Training-Program/Nest-Projects/blog-api-app-v2

 3. Install the dependencies:
     npm install

+4. Set up the database:
+    - Ensure PostgreSQL is installed and running.
+    - Create a database named blog_db.
+    - Update the .env file with the database connection details:
+      DATABASE_HOST=localhost
+      DATABASE_PORT=5432
+      DATABASE_USER=your_username
+      DATABASE_PASSWORD=your_password
+      DATABASE_NAME=blog_db

+5. Run database migrations:
+    npm run migrate

-4. Start the development server: npm run start:dev
+6. Start the development server: npm run start:dev

-5. Open your browser or Postman and interact with the API endpoints at: http://localhost:3000
+7. Open your browser or Postman and interact with the API endpoints at: http://localhost:3000